jfqd/redmine_helpdesk/README.md

 ## Installation

-To install the plugin clone the repro from github and migrate the database:
+To install the plugin clone the repo from github and migrate the database:

 ```
 cd /path/to/redmine/